skuligowski/md-docs/README.md

 Default: `/([\/\\]\.|node_modules)/`

 This is [anymatch](https://github.com/es128/anymatch)-compatible definition.
 Defines files/paths to be ignored.
 The whole relative or absolute path is tested, not just filename.

-#### options.cwd

-Type: `String`
-Default: no default

-The base directory from which paths to markdown files are to be derived.

 #### options.debug